Split Conformal Prediction and Non-Exchangeable Data: Theoretical Results

 with $\eta = \varepsilon_{\cal}+\varepsilon_{\test}$, and $\varepsilon_{\cal}$ and $\varepsilon_{\test}$ defined in (\ref{eq:eps_cal_beta}) and (\ref{eps_test_beta}).
 Additionally, if $\widehat{s}_{\train}(X_*,Y_*)$ almost surely has a continuous distribution conditionally on the training data, then:

 \end{theorem}

-\begin{remark} The expression in (\ref{eq:eps_cal_beta}) follows from a stationary $\beta$-mixing version of Bernstein's inequality, proved in the appendix, which might be of independent interest.
-The factor of $1/4$ that appears in the variance term $\tilde{\sigma}$ is due to the fact that for any $q_{\train}$, we have However, given a confidence level $\alpha\in(0,1)$, it is possible to improve on this bound by considering $q_{\train}=\tilde{q}_{\alpha,\train}$, where $\tilde{q}_{\alpha,\train}$ is a slight adaptation of the $(1-\alpha)$-quantile, such that
+We note in passing that the expression in (\ref{eq:eps_cal_beta}) follows from a stationary $\beta$-mixing version of Bernstein's inequality which might be of independent interest.
+See Appendix~\ref{appendix:stationary_beta_mixing_data} for the proof and for conditional extensions of the above results.

-provided, for example, that $\widehat{s}_{\train}(X_*,Y_*)$ almost surely has a continuous distribution conditionally on the training data.
-Therefore, our calibration adjustment becomes